Swiss vote to approve COVID restrictions as infections rise

 Of the country's 26 cantons (states), only two — Schwyz and Appenzell Innerrhoden, both conservative rural regions in eastern Switzerland — voted against the legislation.

-Josef Ender, a spokesman for one of the groups that opposed it, told SRF public radio “it was important that the Swiss population could form an opinion on the tightening of the COVID law.”
-He maintained that “even if there is a ‘yes’” to the legislation, it violates parts of the country's constitution.
+“A decision has been made and we must come together now to get through this winter as well as possible,” Berset said.
+“This is an appeal for unity but also for respect for decisions that have been taken."

-Turnout on Sunday was 65.7%, an unusually high figure in a country that holds referendums several times a year.
+Turnout on Sunday was 65.7%, unusually high for a country that holds referendums several times a year.

 On Tuesday, Swiss health authorities warned of a rising “fifth wave” on infections in the rich Alpine country, where vaccination rates are roughly in line with those in hard-hit neighbors Austria and Germany at about two-thirds of the population.
 Infection rates have soared in recent weeks.